 The SAC agent in this work is trained for $5\times10^6$ time steps, implemented via the \texttt{Stable~Baselines3} library~\cite{stable-baselines3}.
 The agent is evaluated every $1\times10^4$ steps to save the model with the highest cumulative reward.
 Both the actor and critic networks are composed of three fully connected layers, each containing $512$ neurons and employing the \texttt{ReLU} activation function.
-Training is conducted using a linearly-annealed learning rate starting at $4\times10^{-4}$, a batch size of $256$, a soft target update coefficient of $5\times10^{-3}$, a discount factor of $0.98$, and an entropy coefficient of $0.01$.
-To mitigate issues such as catastrophic forgetting and policy collapse, the agent utilized a replay buffer capable of storing up to $5\times10^6$ elements.
+Training is conducted using a linearly annealed learning rate starting at $4\times10^{-4}$, a batch size of $256$, a soft target update coefficient of $5\times10^{-3}$, a discount factor of $0.98$, and an entropy coefficient of $0.01$.
+To mitigate issues such as catastrophic forgetting and policy collapse, the agent utilizes a replay buffer capable of storing up to $5\times10^6$ elements.

-\subsubsection{Transformer-guided Deep Reinforcement Learning}
+\subsubsection{Transformer-Guided Deep Reinforcement Learning}

-DRL has a key drawback, requiring large amounts of data or many simulations to be trained.
-Environments with strict constraints or early termination criteria are particularly prone to this issue. eVTOL takeoff trajectory design, due to the dangers inherent in air travel, necessitates such an environment.
+A major drawback of DRL is its requirement for large amounts of training data and simulation time.
+Environments with strict constraints or early termination criteria are particularly prone to this issue. eVTOL takeoff trajectory design, due to the dangers inherent in air travel, necessitates such constraints.
 To address the training difficulty, we propose the transformer-guided DRL for optimal takeoff trajectory design in this work.

-The transformer-guided DRL (Fig.~\ref{fig:tdrl}) selects an action from a distribution that the trained transformer generates while vanilla DRL learns to take actions within a pre-defined space which typically incurs the training difficulty.
+The transformer-guided DRL (Fig.~\ref{fig:tdrl}) selects an action from a distribution that the trained transformer generates, while vanilla DRL learns to take actions within a pre-defined space, which typically incurs the training difficulty.
 Specifically, the transformer produces an action proposal distribution characterized by a mean and variance for each action component, conditioned on the previous action history.
-The action proposal distribution sets up the DRL state space at each time step, and the agent generates a value within [-1, 1], corresponding to the z-score of the action from the distribution that is to be executed.
+The transformer-generated action proposal distribution constrains the effective action space explored by the DRL agent at each time step.
+The agent generates a value within [-1, 1], corresponding to the z-score of the action from the distribution that is to be executed.
 This range, $\left[-1, 1\right]$, is chosen because it captures the majority of the distribution while keeping the executed action near the mean.
 This method substantially reduces the effective exploration space.